nedroden/DraiWiki/readme.md

 ### 2.3.
 Troubleshooting
 #### 2.3.1.
 Help!
 I don't have access to a terminal!
 If you're on a shared hosting that doesn't allow you to install Composer/NPM, don't worry.
 There's another solution.
 Just download the files to your computer and install the Composer and NPM packages from your computer's terminal.
 Then re-upload the files to your hosting.
 Happy writing!

+## 3. Open positions
+We're always looking to expand our team.
+Currently, the following positions are open:
+* Development
+* Quality Assurance

+Go to our forum to apply: https://draiwiki.robertmonden.com/forum